Skip to main content

 Typically, the first warning sign of gum disease is bleeding when you brush and floss.
 If you consistently notice blood on your floss or in the sink when you spit out toothpaste, you should call us a Rehoboth Beach Dental right away to discuss your periodontal care.

-Additionally, if you experience one or more of these symptoms, we would likewise encourage you to call us immediately so you can come in, and so Dr. Leciejewski or Dr. Sohonage can evaluate you for periodontal disease:
+Additionally, if you experience one or more of these symptoms, we would likewise encourage you to call us immediately so you can come in, and so Dr. Prestipino, Dr. Yarmoksy, or Dr. Sohonage can evaluate you for periodontal disease:

 • Persistent bad breath